 Who is eligible for a Program Grant?

-For an organization to be eligible to apply for a program grant, they can’t be FEB budgeted, must be a recognized OSAI organization for 12 months and can’t have received a Program Grant within the last 3 semesters.
+For an organization to be eligible to apply for a program grant, they can’t be FEB budgeted, must be a recognized Office of Student Activities and Involvement organization for 12 months.
+Organizations can now apply every semester for an event!

 What are FEB groups?

 FEB stands for Front-End Budgeting.
 There are currently 9 groups at JMU who have FEB status.
 These organizations have missions deemed so important by the University, that they must be budgeted on the front end in order to focus on their missions rather than fundraising.
 FEB groups are student organizations on campus that receive large budgets from money allocated to SGA from student fees to give to student organizations.
 FEB budgets vary from $3,000 to over $100,000.
 Allocations are based on an organization’s needs and amount approved by the SGA.